-COVID-related phishing schemes are shaping up to be one of the biggest cyber security challenges in 2021.
+COVID-related phishing schemes are still one of the biggest cyber security challenges in 2022.
 Phishing attempts are designed to direct users to websites that include fictitious material regarding the coronavirus.
 These sites frequently use the user’s system resources to earn cryptocurrencies such as Bitcoin without consent.
 Following that, internet users become vulnerable to phishing attempts.

 Ransomware encrypts files on computers and demands a ransom in exchange for the files’ originals.
 The development of cryptocurrencies such as Bitcoin has undoubtedly aided ransomware assaults by making bad actors more anonymous.
 For example, the Cyrat ransomware was disguised as software to restore corrupted DLL files on the computer, but in reality, parts of the system are encrypted during execution.